-The Lost Grids project will present a new body of artwork comprising fifteen “conceptual prints” accompanied by an exhibition catalog.
-Each print will be created by carrying out a digital process of “poetic hacking” that forms the conceptual core of the series of fifteen images, each of which will be printed and then mounted between glass and aluminum sheets for final presentation.
+The Lost Grids project will present a new body of artwork comprising twenty-one “conceptual prints” accompanied by an exhibition catalog.
+Each print will be created by carrying out a digital process of “poetic hacking” that forms the conceptual core of the series of images, each of which will be printed on glass for presentation.
 The exhibition catalog will include reproductions of the artwork and appropriated materials, an artist statement as well as dialogues, essays, and experimental texts that contextualize, explicate, and extrapolate from this new body of work.

 The creative process that distinguishes this project begins with appropriating select images and texts from the cultural archive.
 Each piece is based on a particular visual image – chosen principally for its iconic value – which is then paired with a set of citations from literary, critical, philosophical and other textual sources appropriated for their actual and potential associations with the image.
 Instead of organizing a visual juxtaposition of these materials in an illustrative or montage format, the project proceeds by accessing the digital (ASCII) code underlying each primary image and by then entering the correlated texts directly into the image’s coding structure.
 This intervention into the code level of the image inevitably produces digital distortions that take the form of pixelated glitches that stripe portions of the base image.
 I then isolate and collect these glitches into the visual palette from which each final image is then composited, enlarged, and prepared for printing.
 The final Lost Grids prints will all embody a grid image, each distinguished from the others in form by color composition, proportion, and scale and in content by the specific appropriated materials used for production.